Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-The gravitational wave spectrum is sketched in Fig.~\ref{fig:axionGW}.
-As we previously commented, there is a large enhancement for large values of $\xi$ due to the exponential production, where back-reaction effects from the gauge bosons onto the axion field become important \cite{Domcke:2020zez}.
+The GW spectrum is sketched in Fig.~\ref{fig:axionGW}.
+As we previously commented, there is a large enhancement for large values of $\xi$ due to the exponential production, where backreaction effects from the gauge bosons onto the axion field become important \cite{Domcke:2020zez}.
 In particular, the spectrum peaks towards higher frequencies, corresponding to modes exiting the horizon just before the end of inflation.

 Since the equations of motion depart from the small backreaction regime and are highly non-linear, there are computational challenges in the field.
 In this regard, over the past years, we have seen continuous development in axion-inflation predictions.
 For instance, \cite{Domcke:2020zez,Gorbar:2021rlt,Peloso:2022ovc} showed the strongly non-linear regime experiences resonant enhancement of the gauge field production.
 Most recently, novel lattice techniques with a non-homogeneous axion field in \cite{Figueroa:2023oxc} confirmed the previous results to some extent, despite obtaining a different behavior after the backreaction effects become important.
-Additionally, the gradient expansion formalism \cite{Gorbar:2021rlt} is a recent and competitive alternative computation technique.
+Additionally, the gradient expansion formalism \cite{Gorbar:2021rlt} is a recent and efficient alternative computation technique.
 Recently, a development \cite{vonEckardstein:2023gwk} showed that the analytical regime (in which the backreaction is small) is unstable, indicating that the system may even start within the strong backreaction regime.
 Beyond scalar and gauge fields, non-Abelian gauge fields \cite{Klose:2022knn} and fermion fields could also impact axion-inflation prediction, partly suppressing the exponential production, although exact solutions are not yet known.
-More details on axion-inflation can be found, for instance, in \cite{Barnaby:2011qe, LISACosmologyWorkingGroup:2022jok}, and constraints from the latest PTA searches in \cite{Figueroa:2023zhu}.
+More details on axion-inflation can be found, for instance, in \cite{Barnaby:2011qe, LISACosmologyWorkingGroup:2022jok}.